-We’re here to tell you that yes, there definitely is a better way and it DOESN’T involve taking medication for the rest of your life.
+We’re here to tell you that yes, there is another way that many people choose, and it DOESN’T involve taking medication for the rest of their lives.

-If you’re concerned about taking medication that isn’t actually helping your body to heal, just suppressing your symptoms and giving you some nasty side-effects to boot, then keep reading.
-I’ve been successfully helping clients restore their gut health for over 23 years, whether it’s a small digestive problem or a full-blown auto-immune condition like Crohn’s disease.
+If you’re concerned you are currently only suppressing your symptoms rather than fixing the root cause, then keep reading.
+I’ve been treating clients with gut health problems for over 27 years, both for minor digestive problems and for full-blown auto-immune conditions like Crohn’s disease.
 In fact, gut pain and discomfort is the second most common reason people seek my help.

 Recent research proves a strong connection between the brain and the stomach.
-Did you know that your gut contains over 100 million brain cells?!
+Did you know that your gut contains over 100 million neurons?!
 And it has its very own nervous system (the enteric system).
 Maintaining a healthy gut is absolutely crucial to having a healthy body and mind.

 Furthermore, between 70 to 80 percent of your body’s immune cells are located in your gut!
 This has huge implications for auto-immune diseases such as Crohn’s and Ulcerative Colitis.
-Although antibiotics and other pharmaceutical medications may provide some relief, they do not address the cause of the problem and indeed, have been shown to further damage the microbiome, the vast community of intestinal bacteria that we now know impacts the health of the entire body.
-Documented side-effects of pharmaceutical medications include stomach ulceration, diarrhea and inhibition of folic acid absorption, which in itself can cause a host of problems.
+Although antibiotics and other pharmaceutical medications may provide some relief, they do not necessarily address the cause of the problem.
+It is well-accepted now that antibiotics damage the microbiome, the vast community of intestinal bacteria that we now know impacts the health of the entire body, including the immune system.

 Whether your symptoms are diarrhea, constipation, bloating, flatulence, nausea or incontinence, we look for the underlying cause of your digestive issues.

 Our starting point for treating any state of ill-health is to look for what caused the ill-health to occur in the first place.
-This does not mean we diagnose you with a particular condition – rather, it means we use a range of non-invasive testing procedures to analyse the nature and location of the imbalances and deficiencies in your body.
-These imbalances and deficiencies are usually at the root of any medical condition you may have been diagnosed with.
-We believe that rather than simply treating your symptoms, we in fact need to correct these root causes so that your body can truly begin to heal.
+This does not mean we diagnose you with a particular condition – rather, it means we use a range of non-invasive testing procedures to analyse the nature and location of the imbalances and deficiencies in the body, as well as any toxins that may be impacting health.
+From a naturopathic perspective, these imbalances, deficiencies and toxins are usually at the root of most health conditions.
+We believe that rather than simply treating symptoms, we in fact need to correct these root causes so that the body can truly begin to heal.

 Digestion takes place from the top down, and so when looking at healing the digestion, we follow the same path.
 This is because each stage of digestion depends upon the efficacy of the one before it, so if one link in the chain is less than optimal, all subsequent processes will be compromised.
 Come with us on a journey through your digestive process!